eslint/eslint.org/src/content/blog/2023-01-10-eslint-2022-year-review.md

 In addition to our normal maintenance and development, we also kicked off a couple of additional projects:

 1. **Documentation Refresh** - we hired a technical writer to start reviewing, organizing, and rewriting our documentation.
 We have never had a documentation-focused project and we felt like 2022 was the right time to start this project given the funds we had available.
 We anticipate this project to continue until mid-2023.
 2. **ESLint Community** - the strength of ESLint is in its ecosystem and we had been searching for a way to better organize that ecosystem.
 As a result, we created the [`eslint-community`](https://github.com/eslint-community) GitHub organization as a home for high-value projects in the ESLint ecosystem.
 We intend this to be a place for projects related to ESLint to live and thrive so that they never fall out of maintenance.
-We are still working through the details on this and you can expect a followup blog post soon.
+We are still working through the details on this and you can expect a follow-up blog post soon.

 ## Income review